SuperDARNCanada/borealis/docs/source/monitoring.rst

 Borealis Monitoring
 *******************

 The monitoring system implemented for Borealis is a custom configured installation of Nagios Core, working with NRPE.
-Nagios monitoring behaves according to objects defined in configuration files, all of which have copies in the monitoring directory of Borealis.
+Nagios monitoring behaves according to objects defined in configuration files, all of which have copies in SuperDARN Canada's Nagios repository.

 Nagios
 ------